 - how quickly I returned their phone call or email

-- how experienced I am at closing my clients specific mortgage program (for example, Fannie Mae Homepath, Freddie Mac Homesteps or FHA transactions)
+- how experienced I am at closing my clients specific mortgage program

-- how long I’ve been in the mortgage industry (over 12 years at Mortgage Master Service Corporation)
+- how long I’ve been in the mortgage industry

 - how quickly we can close by

-- to learn more about our company (family owned and operated since 1976)
+- to learn more about our company

 I’ve heard from many local real estate agents that they need to make sure the loan can actually close.
 Often times, a preapproval letter may not be worth more than the paper it’s written on if the mortgage originator has not done their homework with the actual preapproval.
 NOTE: you are NOT preapproved unless you have provided your mortgage originator your income and asset documentation.

 I wrote about “investigating your preapproval letter” many years ago at Rain City Guide.
 The issue with preapproval letters then was probably that anybody and their brother was a mortgage originator back in 2007.
 Now there are far less mortgage originators however, if the mortgage originator works at a bank or credit union, they may still lack experience (they’re not required to be licensed).
 A licensed mortgage originator may be new to the industry as well.
 Some large internet mortgage companies have been hiring LO’s who can pass the national exam but still lack experience.
-There’s a big difference between being a good a passing exams and successfully closing loans.
+There’s a big difference between being a good at passing exams and successfully closing loans.

 Please leave a reply